Mature Masculine

 Spirituality is the Magician's recognition that there is more to reality than what can be seen, measured, or understood rationally.

-The ancient teaching "in the world but not of the world" captures the essence of mature spirituality.
+The ancient teaching "in the world but not of the world" captures the heart of mature spirituality.

 Engaged but not attached: Taking part fully without being controlled by outcomes.